 Obtained a Seven-Figure Dollar Award On Behalf Of A Client

-In May 2016, Lane won a seven-figure arbitration award against a local neonatologist who failed to timely diagnose Necrotizing Enterocolitis (“NEC”) in a 28 week gestation, two week old, premature baby.
+In a solo performance four months earlier in May 2016, Lane won a seven-figure arbitration award against a local neonatologist who failed to timely diagnose Necrotizing Enterocolitis (“NEC”) in a 28-week gestation, two weeks old, premature baby.
 NEC is the most common gastrointestinal emergency in premature babies.
 The baby showed symptoms of NEC (feeding intolerance, decreased urine output, and abdominal distension) for almost eighteen hours before the diagnosis was made.
 The baby passed away a few hours later.

 Obtained a $5.4 Million Verdict